 I count myself incredibly lucky for the library school I attended: what was then the SUNY Albany School of Library and Information Science and is now the SUNY Albany College of Computing & Information.
-This is mainly because of the faculty with whom I was able to study: Joe Morehead (between his class and Tae Moon Lee’s government documents collection I was able to see the beauty of documents…and find them!), Ann Prentice (her course on library administration was a real eye opener, but everything she told us was right on target.
-Wow!), Bill Saffady (of whom I will always think fondly for having taught cataloging as gently as possible to a bunch of us reference types in an Albany summer), Richard Sweeney Halsey (with whom I once had a three hour conversation about information, culture, and the connections between the two in the graduate common room at SUNYA/SLIS), and my advisor and mentor, Bill Katz, who, among other things, taught real-world librarianship as he had experienced it.
+This is mainly because of the faculty with whom I was able to study: Joe Morehead (between his class and Tae Moon Lee’s government documents collection I was able to see the beauty of documents…and find them!), Ann Prentice (her course on library administration was a real eye-opener, but everything she told us was right on target.
+Wow!), Bill Saffady (of whom I will always think fondly for having taught cataloging as gently as possible to a bunch of us reference types in an Albany summer), Richard Sweeney Halsey (with whom I once had a three-hour conversation about information, culture, and the connections between the two in the graduate common room at SUNYA/SLIS), and my adviser and mentor, Bill Katz, who, among other things, taught real-world librarianship as he had experienced it.